mooreds/docs-1/references/body-parameter.md

 Many Transposit operations have a parameter named `$body` to represent the request body of the operation.
 The `$body` can be written as plain JSON in a JavaScript operation or a JSON-like object constructed through a `SELECT` statement in SQL.

-For example, the following JS and SQL operations are equivalent:
+For example, the following JavaScript and SQL operations are equivalent:

 ```javascript
 function run(params) {